avabellaw/bright-times/readme.md

   * I originally had the min/max values set but this would mean the validation message wasn't triggered.
   * Besides, I believe the flickering back to a valid number enforces the validation further.
 * Needs redirect after user email confirmation.
-  * If the user gets the page asking you to confirm there email, then opens the link elsewhere, this page won't be updated.
+  * If the user gets the page asking you to confirm their email, and then opens the link elsewhere, this page won't be updated.
-  * You can click the back button to get back to the prevous page.
+  * You can click the back button to get back to the previous page.
   * Could add a link on the confirmation page that redirects back to the previous page.
 * Arrows on the homepage events scroll should be hidden if there aren't enough events.
   * In theory, there should be enough events for this to not be a problem in production.
   * But in case there is, the .hide class should be applied to the scroll-control-container.
     * This would be based on the viewport width.
-    * Could also fire an even when the event-cards-scroll container changes size.
+    * Could also fire an event when the event-cards-scroll container changes size.
 It can then check if the scrollHeight is greater than the clientHeight and then apply the hide class when necessary.
 * The event and venue management systems are under the profile navigation items.
   * This may cause confusion when the user tries to edit an event/venue directly on event/venue details.
-* Currently, confirmation emails will go to users spam mail inbox.
-It production, you would need a proper domain and mail server to send emails from.
+* Currently, confirmation emails will go to the user's spam mail inbox.
+In production, you would need a proper domain and mail server to send emails from.

 ### Deployment

 #### Preparing for production

-You will need to reach out to companies or advertise on social media to attract people that may want to host their events on your website.
+You will need to reach out to companies or advertise on social media to attract people who may want to host their events on your website.

 **AWS S3 bucket**
-_The project is currently configured to use an AWS general purpose bucket.
+_The project is currently configured to use an AWS general-purpose bucket.
 The configuration could be updated to use a different service provider_

 This is required to hold the static and media files.
 It will need:
 * To have public read access
-* A user group with the appropiate permissions.
+* A user group with the appropriate permissions.
 Remember to give the least amount of access required.
 * A user for the user group that will be assigned to the bucket.

 You will also need to add the CORS configuration to the AWS bucket.

 Lastly, you will need a Postgres database for Django to use.
-Once one has been created, you can add the database url to the project enviroment variables.
+Once one has been created, you can add the database URL to the project environment variables.

 #### Deployment dependencies